 Timing Your Trip – Summer and Fall are Best

-Fishing for rainbows gets really good starting about the first of July and continues to be productive until the lake closes to fishing at the end of October.
+Fishing for rainbows gets really good starting about the first of July and continues to be productive into the fall.

 Fish Finder – Stick to the Shoreline